| | | | |

 German immigrants, who gained a most significant place in American

 history: "the Men of 1848."
+Their peculiar name needs

 explanation.
 As is commonly known, all political conditions of